 As one of the coolest and easiest hikes in Valencia, The route of the hanging bridges of Chulilla is a great family getaway idea.
 It is mostly visited by the Valencians from different cities in the region.
 You should really go earlier in the morning, on weekends it might get crowded (especially the area near the bridges).

 The Turia Canyon is also a popular destination for rock climbers.
-Indeed, we saw some during our hike.
+Indeed, we saw some of them during our hike.
 But I guess I´m not at this level of adventure travel yet…

 Anyway, The route of the hanging bridges of Chulilla simply belongs on your list of must-do hikes in Valencia.
 Also, you should really check Navajas and Jerica.
 And if you don’t mind driving a bit longer, you can also check The Millenary Olive Trees Route in Canet lo Roig.